kevinschaich/maccess/README.md

 With Apple announcing the sunset of both MacOS Server and Back to My Mac, there are limited full-circle options to access your home computer and network.
 Maccess provides a complete guide on setting up all the components necessary so that you can access your home network via VPN from anywhere, as well as all its devices, how to access your computer remotely via VNC, how to access your files via SMB.

 This guide should be compatible with all recent versions of MacOS, including Yosemite, El Capitan, Sierra, High Sierra, Mojave and Catalina.
-In each section, we'll try to provide some primer for the technology we'll be using, a manual walkthrough of how to set it up, and (where possible) automate steps via one-click scripts.
+In each section, we'll try to provide some primer for the technology we'll be using, and (where possible) automate steps via one-click scripts.

 #### Why would I want to do this?